Skip to content

 Cholesterol Management

 This gel binds to cholesterol-rich bile acids and flushes them out of your body, preventing them from being reabsorbed into the bloodstream.
 Just 3g of soluble fiber daily can significantly lower your LDL (“bad”) cholesterol.
+Interrupting the enterohepatic circulation forces the liver to draw upon circulating endogenous cholesterol reserves to synthesize fresh bile salts, yielding a powerful therapeutic reduction in systemic atherogenic lipoproteins.
+Integrating this lipid-clearing mechanism into your regular routine cements the foundational efficacy of an oat-based heart-healthy diet for long-term cardiovascular protection.

 Blood Sugar Regulation